FAQ

 Do I have to complete the required courses before applying to the program?

-No. All of our requirements must be completed prior to matriculation, not application.
+No. All of our requirements (Bachelor’s degree and all prerequisites) must be completed prior to matriculation in the Fall semester, not the date of application submission.

 Do I need to take both Anatomy and Physiology?